lextm/jekyll-theme-chirpy/_posts/2024/2024-4-5-running-nest-web-apps-on-iis-with-httpplatformhandler.md

 ---
 layout: post
-title: "Running Nest.js Web Apps on IIS with HttpPlatformHandler"
+title: "Running Nest Web Apps on IIS with HttpPlatformHandler"
 description: A post about creating a simple Nest web app and deploy it on IIS with HttpPlatformHandler
 tags: IIS Windows JavaScript Node.js Nest HttpPlatformHandler
 excerpt_separator: <!--more-->